michaelBielang/universityProject-Angular_Electron_HALT/readme.md

   - install ZipDLL plugin (../NSIS/Plugins/x86-ansi/): https://nsis.sourceforge.io/ZipDLL_plug-in
   - install AccessControl plugin: https://nsis.sourceforge.io/AccessControl_plug-in
   - open .nsi script file with NSIS and build it
+  - if the users needs to install OpenVPN, it alse requires the environment variable to be set
+    - This PC -> right click, and properties -> Advanced System Settings -> Environment Variables -> look for "Path" in upper variables list (or add it) -> Edit -> New -> Expample entry: `C:\Programme\OpenVPN\bin` -> accept with ok and it should be good to go

 ## How to run Tests